naavemajid/Newsletter-sign-up-form/README.md

-Click <a href = " https://naavemajid.github.io/Newsletter-sign-up-form/"> HERE </a> to visit the site.
+Click <a href="https://naavemajid.github.io/Newsletter-sign-up-form/">HERE</a> to visit the site.